 - What percentage of your spend is contract compliant?

 - Do you have good visibility into supplier performance and supply risk issues?

 - Is your procurement technology solution linked with accounts payable/finance as a true P2P system?

 So there’s “good” – but what if you want something better than good?
 What if you want to know what “best” looks like?

-Again, the Book of Numbers has you covered.
+Again, the Metrics that Matter report has you covered.
 Ardent Partners has included best-in-class frameworks for procurement as well as for procurement technology.
 These sections of the report really drill into the survey results and show you how the highest-performing procurement organizations are getting the job done.
 The differences between best-in-class and “all others” can be striking.
 For example, the spend under management metric is 87 percent for the best-in-class, but only 58 percent for all others.

 GEP has made this essential document available in its Knowledge Bank.
 Click on the link to download, or visit the Knowledge Bank for additional insights including white papers, research reports and webinars.